CU2018/C_U-Fish-Blender/README.md

-### Compare and Analyze Outputs
+### Compare and Analyze the Outputs

 #### Similarity / Premise of the comparison

 Before analyzing the differences between the two renders, the premise of the comparison should be pointed out.
-Both renders use the node named "Principle BSDF" which is based on the Disney principled model also known as the "PBR" (Physically Based Rendering) shader.
+Both renders use the node named "Principled BSDF" which is based on the Disney principled model also known as the "PBR" (Physically Based Rendering) shader.
 Eevee materials are created using the same shader nodes as Cycles, making it easy to render existing scenes.
 For Cycles users, this property makes Eevee work great for previewing materials in real-time.

 ![plate_mtl_nodes](Project Documents/embedded_images/plate_mtl_nodes.png)